Azure/AzureDataLake/docs/Hands_on_Labs/ADLA_ADF_HOL.md

         }
     }

-# Part 4 Create a Script
+# Part 4 Look at the Script we will run

 In you blob store there is a container called "scripts" inside there is a script called SearchLog_15min.usql

+Notice that the input and output files are variables called @in and @out.

     @searchlog =
         EXTRACT UserId          int,